tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 When changing the shelve status to `shelved` it is set using `setex` operation of redis with an appropriate TTL so that it get's expired on next `shelve-timeout`.
 Once expired, it is inferred as `unshelved`.

-Alarms can also be un-shelved explicitly before next `shelve-timeout` occurs. `Unshelve` api sets `unshelved` value in redis explicitly without any TTL.
+Alarms can also be un-shelved explicitly before next `shelve-timeout` occurs. `unshelve` api sets `unshelved` value in redis explicitly without any TTL.

 ## Acknowledging Alarms

 Alarms can be in either `ackowldged` or `unackowldged` state.
 See [Acknowledgement Status](#acknowledgement-status) for more details.
 The state can be changed by simply using `acknowledge` or `unacknowledge` api of alarm service.
-Apart from these apis, Setting severity can also change the Acknowledgement Status of an alarm.
+Apart from these apis, setting severity can also change the Acknowledgement Status of an alarm.

 Alarm can either be be auto-acknowledgeable or not auto-acknowledgeable.
 This behavior is driven from [alarm metadata](#metadata).
 When an alarm is not auto-acknowledgeable, whenever it's severity changes to anything except Okay, it's Acknowledgement Status becomes